 availability of the specified service per se and of its help desk facility.

+[US / EZP800-63-2: §5.3.1.3.3]

 AL3_CO_NUI#030 Due notification

 Have in place and follow appropriate policy and procedures to ensure that it notifies Subscribers and Subjects in a timely and reliable fashion of any changes to the Service Definition and any applicable Terms, Conditions, Fees, and Privacy Policy for the specified service, and provide a clear means by which Subscribers and Subjects must indicate that they wish to accept the new terms or terminate their subscription.